 For example, a painting may be donated to The Eli and Edythe Broad Art Museum or rare books to the MSU Libraries for the exempt purposes of the university.
 The gift must be documented by a legitimate appraisal originated by, but not prepared by, the donor(s) or MSU.
 The "related use" charitable deduction is limited to 30% of adjusted gross income (AGI) and may be carried forward, if necessary, for five consecutive tax years until completely utilized.
 Property accepted and received by MSU but "unrelated" to the exempt purposes of MSU, then sold to create a gift, is eligible for a charitable deduction for the cost basis in the property, subject to a 50% AGI ceiling.
 If necessary, a five-year carryover period is available to take full advantage of the allowable charitable deduction.

 The Office of Gift Planning at Michigan State University assists donors in exploring and executing charitable intentions in the most efficient and satisfying manner for the donor, their heirs and MSU.
 Through the creative planning process, charitable giving strategies are incorporated within comprehensive estate plans to fulfill philanthropic goals, reduce income taxes, avoid capital gains and possible estate taxes, retain a life income, increase spendable income, and/or reduce costs of estate settlement, all while enjoying the satisfaction of providing significant future financial support for Michigan State University.

-Some popular strategies for executing charitable intentions include charitable remainder trusts and charitable bequests.
-Learn more about the charitable remainder trust and charitable bequest gift options.
+Some popular strategies for executing charitable intentions include charitable gift annuities and charitable bequests.
+Learn more about the charitable gift annuity and charitable bequest gift options.